cagriaktpe/flash-chat/README.md

 cd flash-chat
 ```

-3.and then run to install necessary Flutter dependencies.
+3. and then run to install necessary Flutter dependencies.
 ```
 flutter pub get
 ```